 Current state of algorithm suites and their usage in systems today

-In the modern landscape of cryptographic systems, it is important to note the widespread use of the CNSA Suite in contemporary cryptographic implementations.
+It is important to note the widespread use of the CNSA Suite in cryptographic implementations.
 The suite is designed to protect classified and unclassified National Security Systems (NSS) and information.

 The CNSA Suite not only establishes a framework for secure communications but also emphasizes interoperability and consistency in cryptographic mechanisms.
-It is foundational in present secure communications within various operating systems, including but not limited to, government operations.
+It is foundational in present secure communications within various operating systems.

 Moreover, operating systems like Windows have taken steps to implement CNSA Suite, proving its pivotal role in securing modern infrastructures.